yashkosambia14/My_Projects/README.md

 ## Project 05 [ Javascript Practice ]

-The goal of this project is to understand the javascriot syntax and write some functions that return following once called.
+The goal of this project is to understand the javascript syntax and write some functions that returns following once called.

 1. Function 1 - Sum of Squares of Array
 2. Function 2 - A recursive function to find the Fibonacchi series